An Analytic Perspective on AI Alignment

 - Performance-based definitions are inadequate because they can only be evaluated once the system is running, when it could already pose a danger, violating the “zero-shot” desideratum.

-- Structural definitions are required because they are precisely the definitions that are not subjective or performance-based that also only refer to facts that are easly accessible, and therefore are easy to evaluate whether a system satisfies the definition.
+- Structural definitions are required because they are precisely the definitions that are not subjective or performance-based that also only refer to facts that are easily accessible, and therefore are easy to evaluate whether a system satisfies the definition.

 - As such, definitions like “an agent is a system whose behaviour can’t usefully be predicted mechanically, but can be predicted by assuming it near-optimises some objective function” (which was proposed in this paper) are insufficient because they are both subjective and performance-based.